inji/inji-openid4vp-ios-swift/README.md

 - Implementation of OpenID4VP protocols in Swift.

 ## Functionalities
-- Process the Authorization Request of the verifier received from the Wallet.
+- Decode and parse the Verifier's encoded Authorization Request received from the Wallet.
-- Validate and return the valid Presentation Definition to the wallet.
+- Authenticates the Verifier using the received clientId and returns the valid Presentation Definition to the Wallet.
-- Receives the list of verifiable credentials from the wallet.
+- Receives the list of verifiable credentials(VC's) from the Wallet which are selected by the Wallet end user based on the credentials requested as part of Verifier Authorization request.
-- Constructs the verifiable presentation and send it to wallet for proof generation.
+- Constructs the verifiable presentation and send it to wallet for generating Json Web Signature (JWS).
-- Receives the signed Verifiable presentation and sends a POST request to the URL specified in the verifier request.
+- Receives the signed Verifiable presentation and sends a POST request with generated vp_token and presentation_submission to the Verifier response_uri endpoint.

   **Note** : Fetching Verifiable Credentials by passing [Scope](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#name-using-scope-parameter-to-re) param in Authorization Request is not supported by this library.